MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/non-windows.md

 Solution Provider (CSP).

-Customers can obtain Microsoft Defender for Endpoint for Mac through a standalone Microsft Defender for Endpoint license, as part of Microsoft 365 A5/E5, or Microsoft 365 Security.
+Customers can obtain Microsoft Defender for Endpoint for Mac through a standalone Microsoft Defender for Endpoint license, as part of Microsoft 365 A5/E5, or Microsoft 365 Security.

 Recently announced capabilities of Microsoft Defender for Endpoint for Android and iOS